Dirichlet forms and ultrametric Cantor sets associated to higher-rank graphs: Introduction

 We think that Kigami's observation on the complete binary tree can be extended to a more general tree, in particular, a stationary $k$-Bratteli diagram, associated to a finite strongly connected $k$-graph.
 In this paper, we study the asymptotic behavior of the associated heat kernel and identify the jump kernel $J_s$ for the process associated to the Dirichlet form $Q_s$.
 It turned out that the Dirichlet form $Q_s$ coincides with the Dirichlet form $\mathcal{Q}_{J_s,\mu}$ given in Definition~\ref{def:Dirichlet-jump}, where $J_s$ is a generalized jump kernel given in \eqref{eq:J_s} (see Proposition~\ref{prop:Dirichlet-J}).
 Also, the asymptotic behavior of the heat kernel $p_t$ associated to $Q_s$ describes the jump process across the gaps of the Cantor set (see Theorem~\ref{thm:asymp-d-w}).
 Note that Chen and Kumagai \cite{ChK} have investigated the heat kernel estimates for this kind of jump processes associated to a jump-type Dirichlet form such as $\mathcal{Q}_{J_s,\mu}$.

 We begin in Section~\ref{sec:background} with definitions of $k$-graphs and $k$-Bratteli diagrams and discuss how we obtain ultrametric Cantor sets $\mathcal{C}$ using weighted $k$-Bratteli diagrams associated to $k$-graphs.
 In Section~\ref{sec:Dirichlet form}, we first review the construction of Pearson-Bellissard's spectral triples and Dirichlet forms $Q_s$, $s\in \R$ on $\mathcal{C}$.
 Then we show in Proposition~\ref{prop:eigenvalue} that the Laplace-Beltrami operator $\Delta_s$ associated to $Q_s$ is in fact unbounded when $s<2+\delta$, where $\delta\in (0,1)$.
 Moreover, we obtain the intrinsic ultrametric $d^{(s)}$ associated to the eigenvalues of $\Delta_s$ in Proposition~\ref{prop:intrinsic_metric}.
-In Section~\ref{sec:heat-kernel}, we first show that both ultrametrics $d^{(s)}$ and $d_{w_\delta}$ have the volume doubling property with respect to the self-similar measure $\mu$ in Proposition~\ref{prop:VD_ds} and Proposition~\ref{prop:VD-kBD}.
-Moreover, Theorem~\ref{thm:asymp-metrics} shows that they are asymptotically equivalent in the sense that $d^{(s)}(x,y) \asymp (d_{w_\delta}(x,y))^{2+\delta-s}$, where $\delta\in (0,1)$ and see \eqref{eq:defn-asymp} for `$\asymp$'.
+In Section~\ref{sec:heat-kernel}, we first show that the intrinsic ultrametric $d^{(s)}$ has the volume doubling property with respect to the self-similar measure $\mu$ on the infinite path space $\partial\BB_\Lambda$.
+We prove our main theorem, which states that both ultrametrics $d^{(s)}$ and $d_{w_\delta}$ are asymptotically equivalent in the sense that $d^{(s)}(x,y) \asymp (d_{w_\delta}(x,y))^{2+\delta-s}$, where $\delta\in (0,1)$ and see \eqref{eq:defn-asymp} for `$\asymp$'.
 Finally, we discuss the heat kernel and its asymptotic behavior and moments of displacement of the process associated to the Dirichlet form $Q_s$ in Theorem~\ref{thm:asymp-d-w}.